 Men and women can use it, whether for hair… or beard!

-Amla is very effective on dry and damaged hair like mine was, but also apparently on frizzy hair.
+Amla is very effective on dry and damaged hair like mine was, but also on frizzy hair.

 It is extremely simple!
 I use it as an overnight hair mask.